 The most common form of bankruptcy that can take care of credit card debt is Chapter 7.
 It is reserved for low-income consumers that do not qualify for any of chapter, primarily Chapter 13, and must pass the Chapter 7 Bankruptcy Means Test in order to file.

-One of the biggest benefits of Chapter 7 bankruptcies, as well as all bankruptcies, is automatic stay.
+One of the biggest benefits of Chapter 7 bankruptcies, as well as all bankruptcies, is the automatic stay.
 It is a protection granted to filers the moment their bankruptcy papers are filed that halts all creditor and lender actions against them for the duration of the bankruptcy process.
 This can be especially useful for credit card debt that requires immediate or fast-approaching payment.
 It grants the precious time needed to complete the bankruptcy process and gain a much-needed fresh start.

 The biggest and most important benefit of bankruptcy is that debt can simply be wiped away.
-Once the bankruptcy is complete, filers that are granted a discharge that permanently eliminates their debt.
+Once the bankruptcy is complete, filers are granted a discharge that permanently eliminates their debt.
 With credit card debt being classified as dischargeable, filers have virtually no problem gaining a discharge for this type of debt.

 Why Choose Bankruptcy Over Debt Negotiation